-KOZHIKODE: One day there was poetry reading at the UC College, Aluva.
-K B Venu, an English Literature student, read out a poem.
+One day there was a poetry reading at the UC College, Aluva.
+KB Venu, an English literature student, read out a poem.
 One girl in the audience, Bindu Krishnan, was taken up with it.
-A few days later, when Bindu saw Venu on the campus, she went up to him and asked for a copy.
+A few days later, when Bindu saw Venu in the campus, she went up to him and asked for a copy.
 Venu said he would give it to her.

 “But he did not ask me my name or in which year I was studying,” says Bindu.
 “Because I was an introvert, very few people knew me in the college.
 So I felt that I would not get it.”